arthurchaloin/gotools-sublime/README.md

     ```

 - **Step 2**: Search and install "Golang Tools Integration" from package control.
-- **Step 3**(optional): Configure the Settings for GoTools and your project following the `GoTools.sublime-settings` and `ExampleProject.sublime-project`.
+- **Step 3(optional)**: Configure the Settings for `golang` and your project following the `golang.sublime-settings` and `ExampleProject.sublime-project`.
 Typically, the full features of 'oracle' need use the configuration of the project.

 ------------------
 ** Introduction below comes from GoTools project **